Group-Number-7/gpsrpg/README.md

         1) install yarn from their website
         2) in project, delete node_modules folder and package-lock.json (not package.json)
         3) run "yarn" in the terminal

+    If error appears **File google-services.json is missing** on
+    ```
+    react-native run-android
+    ```
+    then comment or remove following line from **gpsrpg/AwesomeProject/android/app/build.gradle** file
+    ```
+    apply plugin: 'com.google.gms.google-services'
+    ```

-With new Update, firebase is integrated with character creation, so you will need to be running the server in order to run it   correctyly ( I think itll run, it just wont load your character, may cause errors) I might add some checks in the app to just skip the login stuff while in dev mode, but for now logging in with the server is best
+With new Update, firebase is integrated with character creation, so you will need to be running the server in order to run it   correctly ( I think it'll run, it just wont load your character, may cause errors) I might add some checks in the app to just skip the login stuff while in dev mode, but for now logging in with the server is best
 # TestA